Sailing from Cornwall to Scotland

 This voyage will see mainly open water sailing both by day and night as we sail to reach our destination of Mallaig.
 Harbour calls and anchorages will be dictated by the weather and tides but we could stop anywhere from the Isle of Man to the coast of Northern Ireland before continuing to the Scottish coast.

-The Hebrides sees a plethora of serene anchorages to choose from before we make our way to the final destination of the bustling port of Mallaig.
-The town is a fascinating place where visitors can soak up the atmosphere of a working fishing port but at the same time its remote location makes is a great place to relax and finish your sailing voyage.
+Arriving into the Hebrides sees a plethora of serene anchorages to choose from before we make our way to the final destination of the bustling port of Mallaig.
+The town is a bustling port where visitors can soak up the atmosphere of the working fishing boats but at the same time its remote location makes is a great place to relax and finish your sailing voyage.

 Guest berths: 8 Rig: Pilot Cutter

 Pellew is a faithful recreation of the Falmouth Pilot Cutter Vincent, originally built in 1852 and based in St Mawes she was a familiar sight on the Fal estuary for 70 years, eventually retiring from service in 1922.
 Today, the spirit of tradition lives on and Pellew is strongly built to sail the oceans of the world with her guests travelling in utmost comfort and safety.